 A disability is a physical, cognitive, or mental impairment that substantially limits one or more of an individual’s major life activities.

-A reasonable accommodation is an adjustment to or modification of the standard testing conditions that addresses the functional limitation(s) in the testing context that is (are) related to an examinee’s disability.
+A reasonable accommodation is an adjustment to or modification of the standard testing conditions which addresses the functional limitation(s) in the testing context that is (are) related to an examinee’s disability.
 Although each case will be considered on its own merits, an accommodation will, in general, be considered to be unreasonable if it:

 - Gives an undue advantage to the individual who receives the accommodation;